CarawaysClass/carawaysclass.github.io/bcis1305sp17/linkedin-lab.md

 ## Learning Activities

-Read this article from Forbes explaining <a="http://onforb.es/1vinKke" target="_blank">Why College Freshmen Need To Major In LinkedIn</a>.
+Read this article from Forbes explaining <a href="http://onforb.es/1vinKke" target="_blank">Why College Freshmen Need To Major In LinkedIn</a>.

 Actually, joining LinkedIn now is exactly what you should do.
 Learning how LinkedIn works today even as you are student will set you up for success using LinkedIn in the future.
 It may even help you find your path to what you want to do even if that is uncertain right now.